kupehtci/DOCUMENTATION/ANALISIS LEXICO SINTACTICO/First and Follow.md

 6. If `X --> ABC` and `C --> 0 | 1` imply that FOLLOW(B) = FIRST(C) if C doesn't contain empty (ε).
 7. If $ε\in FIRST(C)$ imply that B cannot have something at its back, so FOLLOW(B) = FIRST(C) + FOLLOW(X).
 Meaning that need take a look into previous rule in the hierarchy.

-You can take a look into some examples in [[FIRST AND FOLLOW EXAMPLES]].
+You can take a look into some examples in [[First and Follow Examples]].

 This means that: